-The Company has not implemented any new corporate proposal during the financial year ended 31 March 2011.
-As for the previous right issue exercise, the Group has fully utilised the funds during the financial year for the Group's project financing and working capital requirement.
+The Company has not implemented any new corporate proposal during the financial year ended 31 March 2012.
 The Board will explore any other related business operations and credible investment opportunities to improve the Group's performance as well as enhance shareholder value.